 Use the Referral Exclusion List Properly

 The Referral Exclusion List, found by going to Admin > Property > Tracking Info > Referral Exclusion List (see image below), is often used to exclude hits from sources that are spam.
 However, that is not the correct way to use this feature.
 Instead, it reclassifies a domain into “other.”
-So, how and when do you use Referral Exclusion Lists?
+So, when and how do you use Referral Exclusion Lists?

 Users should use this filter when you have sister-sites that link to one another in multiple places.
 For example, if you have a career site and a main website that are on different domains, add them into each other’s referral exclusion list.
-Once you’ve done this, when you review the percentage of your traffic that is from a referral, it will accurately reflect sites that are linking to yours.
+Once you've done this, when you review the percentage of your traffic from a referral, it will accurately reflect sites linked to yours.

 Look at the Navigation Summary